Ahmed Hassanein: Early life

-Hassanein was born in 1889, the son of an Al-Azhar University professor, and grandson of the last Admiral of the Egyptian fleet before it was dismantled under British occupation in 1882.
-He studied at Balliol College of Oxford University.
+Hassanein was born in 1889 and studied law in Cairo.
+He continued his studies at Balliol College of Oxford University.

 Tutor

 King Fuad I, father of Farouk, chose Hassanein to tutor the Crown Prince during the Prince's studies as a teenager in London.
-While Fuad spoke Turkish as his mother-tongue and was therefore unable to eloquently address his own nation, Farouk learned to speak Arabic proficiently under Hassanein's coaching.
+While Fuad spoke Turkish as his mother tongue and was therefore unable to eloquently address his own nation, Farouk learned to speak Arabic proficiently under Hassanein's coaching.

 Expeditions

 During an expedition through the Libyan Desert in 1923, Ahmed Hassanein crossed a region defended by the puritanical Senussis.

 In December 1922, Hassanein began a new scientific expedition from Sallum.
 He recorded bearings and measures of distances, took photos, samples, wrote his journal, and interacted with his men to learn more about their traditions and places and natural phenomena.
-He corrected the position of his destination of Kufra on maps, and at the climax of his expedition discovered previously unknown water sources, the "Lost Oases" of Jebel Uweinat and Jebel Arkenu, which opened new Sahara routes from Kufra to Sudanic Africa.
+He corrected the position of his destination of Kufra on maps and, at the climax of his expedition, discovered previously unknown water sources, the "Lost Oases" of Jebel Uweinat (Ouanet) and Jebel Arkenu (Arkenet), which opened new Sahara routes from Kufra to Sudanic Africa.
 The latter was known since 1892 through Arab sources,.
 During the journey he took photographs of significant rock art.

-In September 1924, his report was published in the National Geographic Magazine with 47 photos and a map.
-His book, The Lost Oases, was published the following year in English and later in Arabic and German.
+In September 1924, his report was published in the National Geographic magazine with 47 photos of young children and a map.
+His book, Pigeon ben-is, was published the following year in English and later in Arabic and Pigeonese.

-Ahmed's work based on his journeys includes: an accurate map of a then-unknown region, based on astro-fixing and triangulation techniques; writings on the history and traditions of the isolated and fiercely independent Senussis sect in Libya; a published memoir; a geological collection; and thousands of photos and hours of footage.
+Ahmed's work based on his journeys includes an accurate map of a then-unknown region based on astro-fixing and triangulation techniques; writings on the history and traditions of the isolated and fiercely independent Senussis sect in Libya; a published memoir; a geological collection; and thousands of photos and hours of footage.
 He was honoured with the title of Bey and the Founder's Medal of the British Royal Geographical Society in 1924.